 In its capacity as FIU, AUSTRAC ensures that financial intelligence relating to serious criminal activity is disseminated as appropriate to state and federal law enforcement agencies and, if necessary, to foreign governments.

-The intention is to ensure that perpetrators of activities including significant tax evasion, terrorism financing or general organised crime are successfully detected, prosecuted and punished.
+The intention is to ensure that perpetrators of activities including significant tax fraud and tax evasion, terrorism financing or general organised crime are successfully detected, prosecuted and punished.
 Of course, there are significant risks associated with sharing potentially sensitive information with foreign governments.

 So what safeguards are in place to protect Australia’s national interests and citizens during this process?